Skip to Content

 Coordinates: 33°54″S 138°11″E

-Lake Bumbunga, South Australia, is less than a 2-hour drive from Adelaide.
-The color of this popular lake changes throughout the year from a pink hue to blue to white, all depending on the salinity level.
+Lake Bumbunga, South Australia, is less than a two-hour drive from Adelaide.
+This popular lake’s color changes throughout the year from a pink hue to blue to white, depending on the salinity level.

 When timing your visit to the lake, if you’re dead set on seeing it in its prime, water and all, you’ll want to look to mark a spot in the calendar in the cooler months.

-During dry spells in the hot summer months, the lake can completely dry out.
-This doesn’t write off a visit completely, though, as the landscape has been noted as equally intriguing at this time, equally photogenic.
-It just depends on personal preference and how keen you are to see the wonderful pink hues it can sometimes present.
+The lake can completely dry out during dry spells in the hot summer.
+This doesn’t write off a visit completely, though, as the landscape has been noted as equally intriguing and photogenic at this time.
+It depends on personal preference and how keen you are to see the wonderful pink hues it can sometimes present.

-Hire yourself a car in Adelaide and take a mini road trip for the day to the lake.
+Hire a car in Adelaide and take a mini road trip to the lake for the day.
 Treat yourself to some Instagram-worthy backdrops that consistently attract hoards of tourists, models, and videographers each year.

 12. Lake Natron